FrancescoFaddaAcademic/ComputationalBiophysicsExercises/SantaLucia/README.md

 ```
 To check if two sequences are complementary we start by swapping the orientation of one of them using invert, then we use a specific instance of the `bitwise_binary_check` to parallelize the bitwise operation described by the lambda `(a,b)->~(a ⊻ b)` (that is simply an XNOR) on the entire content of the binary sequence.
 Due to the choice of "cifration" it can be checked that this operation returns 0 if and only if the two strings are complementary.

-NOTE: To check complementarity one has to insert both sequences in the same orientation, for example 5' -> 3'
+NOTE: Sequences are always read 5' -> 3', consider this when checking complementarity.

 #### Inner Thermodynamic Contribution
 ```julia
 function inner_thermodynamic_contribution(sequence::Sequence, data::DataFrame)::Vector{Float64}